The South Carolina Commercial Seafood

-CSAP is a one-month, paid job training program in McClellanville, South Carolina.
-The training begins mid-April, 2024.
+CSAP is a one-month, paid job training program based in McClellanville, South Carolina, and apprentices can come from anywhere in South Carolina and beyond.

 About CSAP

-The program offers classroom-based and on-the-job training that provides the knowledge and skills needed to start a career in commercial fishing or mariculture (e.g. growing oysters or clams).
-After the month-long training is complete, participants will get help finding a full-time job with a local company.
+The program offers classroom-based and on-the-job training that provides the knowledge and skills needed to start a career in commercial fishing or mariculture (e.g., growing oysters or clams).
+After the month-long training is complete, participants will get help finding a full-time entry-level job with a local company.

-The program topics include safety training, seamanship, and navigation; boat and gear operation and maintenance; fisheries science, management and engagement; and seafood business and marketing.
-As part of the program, trainees will get 2 days at sea to gain hands-on experience with commercial fishing and mariculture.
+The program topics include safety training, seamanship, and navigation; boat and gear operation and maintenance; fisheries science, management, and engagement; and seafood business and marketing.
+As part of the program, trainees will get multiple days at sea to gain hands-on experience with commercial fishing and mariculture.

-The South Carolina Commercial Seafood Apprenticeship Program is designed in partnership with Clemson University, and offered by the South Carolina Sea Grant Consortium in collaboration with commercial fishing operations and mariculture growers in McClellanville, South Carolina.
+The South Carolina Commercial Seafood Apprenticeship Program is designed in partnership with Clemson University, and offered by the S.C.
+Sea Grant Consortium in collaboration with commercial fishing operations and mariculture growers in McClellanville, South Carolina.
+The next session will be held May 5 – May 30, 2025.

 Who Can Apply?